aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/add/_index.md

 weight: 10
 ---

-This REST API allows you to add a drawing object to the Word document.
+This REST API adds a `DrawingObject`.

 The request is an HTTP request with multipart content (see [RFC 2046](http://tools.ietf.org/html/rfc2046#page-17) or [RFC 1341](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)).
 The first part of the multipart content contains the drawing object data and the second contains a binary image.

-Moreover, the detail of resource properties are given below:
+The important parameters are described in the following table:

 |Parameter Name|Type|Description|
 | :- | :- | :- |